chorasimilarity/chemlambda-gui/README.md

 The repository chemlambda-gui is kept because of the content, otherwise, for new experiments, go to the official page.

-The active branch of this reposotory is https://github.com/chorasimilarity/chemlambda-gui/tree/gh-pages/dynamic
+The active branch of this repository is https://github.com/chorasimilarity/chemlambda-gui/tree/gh-pages/dynamic